zicht/cms-tutorial/doc/tutorial.md

 options for the `label_translator_strategy` and `setTranslationDomain` are best practices we use for translations across all of our projects.
-Of course, you can configure this to your own needs (that is why you need to configure it in the first place: to have as much freedom as possible)
+Of course, you can configure this to your own needs (that is why you need to configure it in the first place: to have as much freedom as possible).

 ```xml
 <service id="acme.admin.page" class="Acme\SiteBundle\Admin\PageAdmin">